adamschmalhofer/trello2misc/README.md

 cLists - Names of lists, for which cards should be assigned priority C. See the default settings for some inspiration here.

+dLists, eLists, …, zLists (optional) - Names of lists, for which cards should be assigned priority D, E, …, Z. If you define e.g. kLists then you must also define all lists with a higher priority e.g. aLists, …, jLists.

 Usage
 -----